First slide

 That is one of the reasons why the STAND website has been revived and brought up to date, to make sure the British public are fully aware of the real facts behind nuclear power.
 Read on to see why none of the economic arguments add up.

-The following article is taken from the BBC website
+1. The following article was from the BBC website in 2022

 'Nuclear is back' says business secretary